 The Big Picture

 The Klickitat River is spectacular: Make a trip to the river and you’ll see why its lower 10.8 miles were designated as Wild and Scenic.
-Columbia Land Trust acquired its first land here in 2001; since then, we’ve markedly expanded the amount of land we care for.
+Columbia Land Trust first conserved land here in 2001; since then, we’ve markedly expanded the amount of land we care for.
 Our most ambitious restoration project?
-We’re removing eight miles of an old road from the Klickitat River shore, allowing the river to reclaim its historic floodplain for the first time in 80 years.
+We removed eight miles of an old road from the Klickitat River shore, allowing the river to reclaim its historic floodplain for the first time in 80 years.
 We also care for land along the Little White Salmon, a 19-mile-long Columbia River tributary to the west, which courses through similar terrain and is a go-to hotspot for whitewater kayakers.

 Why It Matters